humdrum-tools/humdrum-documentation/guide/ch17/index.md

 Notice that repetitions of the data "A" and "B" have disappeared.
 The simple <span class="unix">uniq</span> command is useful for telling us *how many different things* there are in an input.
-For example, the above output identifies just five different records \-- and three different types of data records.
+For example, the above output identifies just five different records &mdash; and three different types of data records.

 Recall that the <span class="option">c</span> option for <span class="unix">uniq</span> will cause a \`count\' to be